-He began making traps as a hobby and a small side business.
-Relying heavily on his experience as a fisherman as well as his father's advice, Tim set out to make the highest quality product he could.
+Tim began making traps as a hobby and then as a small side business.
+Relying heavily on his experience as a fisherman, as well as his father’s advice, Tim set out to make the highest quality product he could.
 In the early days, he ran the business on his own with the help of his wife and four children as they became old enough to help out.

-"Each one of them had a job they were particularly good at.
+“Each one of them had a job they were particularly good at.
 My son Tyler started assembling reels when he was eight.
-Now he's pretty good on the drill press as well.
+In high school, he was pretty good on the drill press as well.
 My girls, Tori, Hannah and Heidi were champion sanders, and used to do the staining by hand every winter.
 When they were in college, they did many of my deliveries to the smaller outfitters around the state.
-Now the kids help out in the store, the office, and the website."
+Now the kids help out when they can in the store, the office, and with the website.”

 Though he has been selling his traps since 1979, it has only been since sustaining a back injury at work in 1994 that Jack Traps has been a full-time endeavor.